Tax Package Resource Center

 The Sec.
 174 R&D tax deduction previously enabled immediate expensing for nearly 70 years until changes made in the 2017 Tax Cuts and Jobs Act went into effect as of 2022.
 From then on, businesses were required to amortize domestic R&D expenses over a period of five years, creating significant tax liabilities for many high-tech companies and startups.
 Foreign R&D was subject to a 15 year amortization schedule.

-The legislation permanently reinstates the full value of the Sec.
+The legislation permanently reinstated the full value of the Sec.
 174 deduction for domestic R&D. Businesses will be able to deduct all eligible R&D expenses in the first year incurred as of January 1, 2025.
-The final legislation also creates a small business carveout retroactively dating back to 2022, when the Sec.
+The final legislation also created a small business carveout retroactively dating back to 2022, when the Sec.
 174 R&D tax deduction first lapsed.
 Businesses with gross receipts under $31,000,000 will be eligible for retroactive tax relief for tax years 2022, 2023, and 2024.

 Energy and Environment Provisions